poc967/dark-sky-wrapper/README.md

 var api = new weatherAPI("yourDarkskyAPIKey", "yourMapQuestAPIKey");
 ```

-Make a call for current weather for a particular place by coordinates
+Make a call for current weather for a particular place by city, state, zip, or full address

 ```javascript
 api.getCurrentWeather("Boston").then((data) => console.log(data));